Kinfe123/farm-ui/README.md

 ## Contributing

-See [here](./.github/CONTRIBUTING.md) for more information on how to contribute to Loglib.
+See [here](./.github/CONTRIBUTING.md) for more information on how to contribute.